mwzappe/Ananke/README.md

 # Ananke
-Neural Simulation Model written in Modelica
+A reimplementation of the SENN neural stimulation model written in Modelica.